 When pregnant, it’s important to pay close attention to your posture.
 Here are some of the seating postures you can avoid when pregnant:

 - Crossing the legs while seated will reduce blood flow and cause swelling in the ankles and varicose veins.
 Crossing your legs while seated will even throw off your balance.

 - When you need to turn around, try not to curl your waist.
 We recommend turning your whole body if you need to get anything next to you.
 You can also slowly rotate the chair.

 - Avoid stretching or leaning over to avoid putting undue strain on the belly.
 Bring the monitor and keyboard next to you if you need to operate on a screen.

-- To prevent extra pressure on the lower back, avoid sitting in a chair without a backrest.
-This is particularly important if you have to stay for long periods of time at work.
+- Avoid sitting in a chair without a backrest to prevent extra pressure on the lower back.
+This avoidance is particularly important if you have to stay for long periods at work.

 - Make an effort to avoid slouching!
-I’m sure we don’t need to remind you how dangerous this is.
+We don’t need to remind you how dangerous this is.

 - Make sure your knees aren’t dangling while you’re sitting.
 If your chair is too big, get a new one or use the right footrest to hold your legs properly.

 Correct Postures To Sit In An Office Desk During Pregnancy